gchowell/forecasting_growthmodels/README.md

     <li>run the function <code>plotFit_GrowthModels.m</code> </li>
 </ul>

+The function also outputs files with parameter estimates, the best fit of the model, and the performance metrics for the calibration period.

 # Generating forecasts

 To use the toolbox to fit a model to your data and generate a forecast, you just need to: